Semaglutide and testosterone: The science of combining therapies for men

 Fact: Testosterone improves body composition (more muscle, less fat), but it rarely causes significant scale-weight loss on its own without caloric control.
 It is a catalyst, not a magic pill. - Myth: Semaglutide melts muscle, so I shouldn’t take it.

-Fact: All weight loss involves some muscle loss.
-However, combining semaglutide with resistance training and adequate protein intake (and TRT if hypogonadal) drastically reduces this risk. - Myth: This combination is illegal or dangerous “doping.”
+Fact: All weight loss involves some lean mass loss.
+However, combining semaglutide with resistance training and adequate protein intake (and TRT if hypogonadal) can help reduce this risk. - Myth: This combination is illegal or dangerous “doping.”

 Fact: When prescribed by a doctor for diagnosed obesity and hypogonadism, this is legitimate medical therapy.
 It becomes “doping” only when used by healthy athletes to gain an unfair competitive advantage. - Myth: I can just take pills from the internet.